 The autoimmune cascade triggered by gluten in those with celiac disease can also cause several other dental and oral manifestations including the following 1-3:

 - Increased risk of tooth decay

 - Oral lichen planus (inflammation of the mucous membranes inside the mouth)

 - Lingua geografica (“Map-like” appearance of the tongue due to areas that are particularly smooth)

-- Cheilitis (inflammation of the lips)
+- Cheilitis (inflammation of the lips

 With time and attention, the paleo principles can be life-altering.
 They open the door to a diet that is delicious while offering significant health benefits.
 One of these benefits is helping protect you (and your teeth!) from the inflammation that can be triggered by eating a typical grain-rich western diet.
-A switch to a paleo/ancetral diet can take some time and planning but even small changes are a step in the right direction.
+A switch to a paleo/ancestral diet can take some time and planning but even small changes are a step in the right direction.
 Starting by replacing some of the wheat in your diet with paleo positive foods.
 Wrap your hamburger in a big juicy lettuce leaf instead of a white flour bun.
 Your teeth will thank you!

-- van Gils T, Brand HS, de Boer NKH, Mulder CJJ, Bouma G. Gastrointestinal disease and their oro-dental manifestations: Part 3: Coeliac disease.
+- van Gils T, Brand HS, de Boer NKH, Mulder CJJ, Bouma G. Gastrointestinal disease, and their oro-dental manifestations: Part 3: Coeliac disease.
 Brit Dent J 2017;222(2):126-129.